ICCID number: What it means and where to find it on an iPhone or Android device

 The first two digits are always “89.”
 This is the major industry identifier (MII), which shows that this product is related to telecommunications.
 This number sets SIM cards apart from other types of chip cards, such as credit cards or ID cards.

 The next two or three digits will be the country code.
 This code tells us the country associated with the SIM card.
-The International Telecommunication Union (ITU) determined the country code.
+The International Telecommunication Union (ITU) determines the country code.

-The very last digit, also called the check digit, is calculated using the Luhn algorithm.
-This algorithm is a specific formula used to validate various identification numbers, including credit card numbers and International Mobile Subscriber Identity (IMSI) numbers.
-The check digit verifies the integrity of the ICCID and ensures that it hasn’t been entered incorrectly or tampered with.
+The very last digit, also called the checksum, or check digit, is calculated using the Luhn algorithm.
+This algorithm is a specific formula used to validate various identification numbers, including credit card numbers and international mobile subscriber identity (IMSI) numbers.
+The check digit verifies the integrity of the ICCID number and ensures that it hasn’t been entered incorrectly or tampered with.

 What is the ICCID number used for?